Our Artwork

 Coming Together for Treaty and Better Futures

-The main element of the artwork is the possum skin which holds cultural significance to the Victorian Aboriginal community.
-Holding the many stories of our clans, Country and those who wore them.
-This cloak represents the journey of Treaty, the identity of the Treaty Authority and self-determination for our people.
-It also tells the story of Traditional Owners, First Nations people within Victoria, and the State coming together in collaboration, unity and partnerships to share wisdom and story through dialogue and negotiations.
+The main element of the artwork is the possum skin which holds cultural significance to Victorian First Peoples and features in the many stories of our clans, Country and those who wore them.
+This cloak represents the journey of Treaty, the identity of the Treaty Authority and self-determination for our peoples.
+It also tells the story of Traditional Owners, other First Peoples within Victoria, and the State coming together in collaboration, unity and partnerships to share wisdom and story through dialogue and negotiations.

-It tells of the deep spiritual, physical and emotional connection First Nations people have with the land, water and sky.
-That we are all inextricably linked.
-It is an acknowledgement of the deep and long kinship lineage and ancestry of Aboriginal Victorians.
+The artwork tells of the deep spiritual, physical and emotional connection First Peoples have with the land, water and sky – that we are all inextricably linked.
+It is an acknowledgement of the deep and long kinship lineage and ancestry of Victorian First Peoples.

-And it represents the coming together of two worlds in the journey of reconciliation, acknowledgement, truth telling and healing.
-The connectedness of people from different walks of life joining together to address the injustices towards Aboriginal people over many generations and advocating for change.
+It also represents the coming together of two worlds in the journey of reconciliation, acknowledgement, truth telling and healing.
+It shows the connectedness of people from different walks of life joining together to address the injustices towards First Peoples over many generations and advocating for change.

-Throughout the artwork are animals we see across the Victorian countryside and skies – these include the wedge tailed eagle, yellow tail black cockatoo, wombat, superb fairy wrens, pelican, platypus, humpback whale, dolphin, brolgas, sugar glider and if you look closely, you will find many others.
+Throughout the artwork are animals seen across the Victorian countryside and skies – these include the wedge-tailed eagle, long-neck turtle, yellow tail black cockatoo, wombat, superb fairy wren, pelican, platypus, humpback whale, dolphin, brolga and sugar glider.
+If you look closely, you will find many others.

-In the middle of the artwork is a representation of land and country – on the left side are Cultural tools: a coolamon, boomerang, stone axe, and bush medicine – tea tree oil, kangaroo apple and witchetty grubs.
-Moving over the land we see a baby in a coolamon under a birthing tree, representation of wattle, grassy hills and a symbol of connectedness to our culture and connectedness to each other.
-Sharing our experiences, wisdom and journeys with one another.
+In the middle of the artwork is a representation of land and Country.
+On the left side are cultural tools: a coolamon, boomerang, stone axe and bush medicine – tea tree oil and kangaroo apple.
+Moving over the land we see a baby in a coolamon under a birthing tree, representation of wattle, grassy hills and a symbol of connectedness to our culture and connectedness to each other – sharing our experiences, wisdom and journeys.

-On the right side we see elements of bush tuckers – emu eggs, witchetty grubs, seeds and flowers.
-Throughout the land you see First nations people wrapped in possum skin cloaks this is an acknowledgement to Traditional Owners and First nations people all over Victoria.
+On the right side we see elements of bush tucker – emu eggs, witchetty grubs, seeds and flowers.
+Throughout the land you see First Peoples wrapped in possum skin cloaks.
+This is an acknowledgement to Traditional Owners and First Peoples all over Victoria.

-At the bottom are elements of water – this tells the story of the two worlds of First Nations and broader Australian community coming together in unity – represented by the river ways and ocean coming together in meeting.
-In the river you will see canoes, eels and eel traps, moving over to the ocean you will see the humpback whale and dolphin.
+At the bottom are elements of water – this tells the story of the two worlds of First Peoples and the broader Australian community coming together in unity – represented by the riverways and ocean meeting.
+In the river are canoes, eels and eel traps, and moving over to the ocean, you will see the humpback whale and dolphin.

 Merring-Jippa Murray